dvmarcilio/piranha/polyglot/piranha/README.md

 </p>

 This is the higher level architecture of Polyglot Piranha.
-At its heart, Polyglot Piranha is a structural find/replacement (rewrite) engine and pre-build language specific cleanup rules like - like simplifying boolean expressions, simplifying `if-else` statements, deleting empty class, deleting files with no type declarations, inline local variables, and many more.
+At its heart, Polyglot Piranha is a structural find/replacement (rewrite) engine with pre-built language-specific cleanup rules like - simplifying boolean expressions, simplifying `if-else` statements, deleting empty class, deleting files with no type declarations, inline local variables, and many more.

 A user provides :
 - A set (or, a graph) of structural find/replace rules
 - Path to the code base
-- [Arguments](#piranha-arguments) to modify Piranha's behavior (like deleting associated comments) When Piranha applies the set (or graph) of user defined rules, it triggers the __pre-built__ language specific cleanup rules to do a deep cleanup.
+- [Arguments](#piranha-arguments) to modify Piranha's behavior (like deleting associated comments).
+When Piranha applies the set (or graph) of user defined rules, it triggers the __pre-built__ language specific cleanup rules to do a deep cleanup.

 ## When is Polyglot Piranha useful?